crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that could lead to out of memory errors if using the ``percentile`` aggregation.

 - Fixed an issue that could lead to serialization errors when using the ``bit`` type in objects.